zhmcclient/zhmc-prometheus-exporter/docs/intro.rst

     userid: user
     password: password

 Furthermore, the file ``metrics.yaml`` defines details about the metrics fetching.
-An example file is in the repository root, for more information on its anatomy see chapter :ref:`The metrics YAML file`.
+An example file is shown in :ref:`sample metrics YAML`, for more information on its anatomy see chapter :ref:`The metrics YAML file`.

 Put both of these files into ``/etc/zhmc-prometheus-exporter`` (or link them).
 You can then run